sinch/sinch-java-sms/src/site/markdown/tutorial.md

     .build();
 ```

-would make the connection object believe that the `batches` endpoint is `https://my.test.host:3000/my/base/path/v1/myplan/batches`.
+would make the connection object believe that the [`batches`](https://manage.clxcommunications.com/developers/sms/xmsapi.html#batches-endpoint) endpoint is `https://my.test.host:3000/my/base/path/v1/myplan/batches`.

-The HTTP client used by API connection is by default restricted to only connect to HTTPS through TLSv1.2, it is therefore required to use a version of Java that supports this protocol.
+The HTTP client used by the API connection is by default restricted to only connect to HTTPS through TLSv1.2, it is therefore required to use a version of Java that supports this protocol.
 All versions of Java since [Java 6u121](http://www.oracle.com/technetwork/java/javase/overview-156328.html#R160_121) support TLSv1.2.

 Sending batches
 ---------------